Demographics of Liberia: Migration and settlement

-Immigrants from Lebanon

-In the late 19th century to early 20th century Lebanese merchants, families and businessmen began arriving in Liberia.
-Lebanese currently own many major businesses such as supermarkets, restaurants, textiles, construction works, factories and other production based companies across the country.
+Historical and linguistic evidence suggests that many of Liberia’s ethnic groups migrated into the region over several centuries from the broader Upper Guinea and western Sudan regions of West Africa.
+These movements were influenced by trade networks, environmental changes, and regional conflicts.
+However, detailed migration histories vary among groups and remain the subject of ongoing scholarly research.

+Historical immigrant communities

+During the 19th century, Liberia became a settlement location for freed African Americans and recaptive Africans, who formed the Americo-Liberian and Congo communities.
+These groups played a central role in the establishment of the Liberian state and dominated political and economic institutions during the 19th and early 20th centuries.

+Lebanese migration began in the late 19th century, with many settlers establishing businesses in trade, retail, and construction.
+Their descendants remain active in Liberia’s commercial sector.

 Religion

 According to the 2008 National Census, 85.5% of Liberia's population practices Christianity.
 Muslims comprise 12.2% of the population, largely coming from the Mandingo and Vai ethnic groups.
 The vast majority of Muslims are Malikite Sunni, with sizeable Shia and Ahmadiyya minorities.
 Traditional indigenous religions are practiced by 0.5% of the population, while 1.8% subscribe to no religion.

 Languages

 English 20% (official), some 20 ethnic group languages, of which a few can be written and are used in correspondence.